1. Medical Marijuana Card (see the example shown to the right) – this can be brought in either on a smartphone or a printed out paper copy.

 Yes, your medical marijuana card can be brought in electronically or printed hard-copy.

-No you do not, we currently only take walk-ins, but we will have an appointment scheduler in the coming months for new patients.
+No you do not, we currently only take walk-ins, but you are welcome to call in advance to check Pharmacist’s availability.

 No, once your information is in our system, it is shared amongst all Ohio Botanist locations.
 If any of your information changes, please notify the dispensing agent checking you in.
 You will still need to bring in your medical marijuana card and photo ID with you for every visit.